Support

 GIFT Nifty:

-The GIFT Nifty November futures contract is trading 10 points lower, suggesting a negative opening for the Nifty 50.
+The GIFT Nifty December futures contract is currently flat, indicating a muted start for the Nifty 50.

 Economy: